lauralwd/azolla_phd_thesis/source/13_chapter_3_hidden-treasures.md

 \end{figure}
 \end{sidewaysfigure}

+Now we are able to visualy summarise a whole genus' metagenome, we ponder if certain patterns can be observed.
-Even before binning scaffolds into MAGs, metagenomes of the _Azolla_ genus show clear similarities; several taxonomical orders reoccur systematically (+@fig:fig3_Azolla_genus_metagenome_order).
+Metagenomes of the _Azolla_ genus show clear similarities in terms of taxonomy at the order level (+@fig:fig3_Azolla_genus_metagenome_order).
-Most prominently, the Nostocales are the most abundant order in all _Azolla_ species except one, which was artificially devoid of the cyanobacteria.
-Contigs assigned Nostocales have a high variance in abundance; standard deviations vary in the various samples from 300 to 600 (arbitrary unit representing depth in the assembly graph; +@fig:fig3_Azolla_genus_metagenome_order; [lauradijkhuizen.com/blog/AGMB](https://www.lauradijkhuizen.com/blog/AGMB)).
-In contrast, other distinguishable microbial genomes show a typical depth standard deviation often lower than 1, but in almost all cases lower than 10 (depth variance visible in the interactive figure).
-This abundance pattern of _Nostoc azollae_ is typical of a degraded genome with many transposons and repetitive regions and may explain why the assembled length of this MAG is shorter than the reference; 4Mbase rather than 6Mbase (+@tbl:tbl3_2).
-Nevertheless, it might also indicate an upper limit of assembly depth.
+Taxonomy of bacteria is represented by coloured clusters of scaffolds which often reoccur within the same sample.
+Comparing the various _Azolla_ species (+@fig:fig3_Azolla_genus_metagenome_order vertical panels), these clusters are often similar in number and taxonomy, indicating these metagenomes resemble each other at least at this level of taxonomy.
-The second most abundant order across the genus is the Rhizobiales, ranging between 16 and 44 Mbase of assembled DNA in the different samples (+@fig:fig3_Azolla_genus_metagenome_order blue; [lauradijkhuizen.com/blog/AGMB](https://www.lauradijkhuizen.com/blog/AGMB)).
+After the Nostocales, the most abundant order across the genus is the Rhizobiales; it is often the most abundant cluster besides the Nostocales (+@fig:fig3_Azolla_genus_metagenome_order blue).
-In all host species, multiple Rhizobiales genomes can be distinguished.
+In all host species, multiple Rhizobiales genomes can be distinguished at various levels of abundance.
+The total amount of Rhizobiales DNA ranges from 16 to 44 Mbase over the different samples ([lauradijkhuizen.com/blog/AGMB](https://www.lauradijkhuizen.com/blog/AGMB) taxa table).
-The third most abundant order is the Burkholderiales (+@fig:fig3_Azolla_genus_metagenome_order yellow), which is present in all host species except for _A. rubra_ and amounts to between 5 and 17 Mbase per assembly ([lauradijkhuizen.com/blog/AGMB](https://www.lauradijkhuizen.com/blog/AGMB)).
+The third most abundant order is the Burkholderiales (+@fig:fig3_Azolla_genus_metagenome_order mustard yellow).
+Burkholderiales are rarely the most abudant but they are present in all host species except for _A. rubra_; amounting for up to 17 Mbase per assembly ([lauradijkhuizen.com/blog/AGMB](https://www.lauradijkhuizen.com/blog/AGMB) taxa table) in one or two clusters per sample.
-Other notable orders reoccurring in several metagenome assemblies are the Caulobacterales, Nevsiales and Sphingomonadales.
+Three other notable orders reoccurring in several metagenome assemblies are the Caulobacterales, Nevsiales and Sphingomonadales (+@fig:fig3_Azolla_genus_metagenome_order light green, dark green and prink respectively).
-Each of these last three orders occurs in at least five of the six host species and is found in data from different studies.
+Each of these last three orders occurs in at least five of the six host species, accounts for one or two clusters per sample.
+All these orders of bacteria are found in data from different studies (+@fig:fig3_data_overview), reducing the odds that these are artificial contaminants of the lab extracting DNA or growth facilities maintaining the ferns.
+Conversely, several orders do not systematically reoccur in multiple species.
+The bacillales, Rhodopspirillales, and Sphingomonadales occur only in one biological sample each.
+These bacteria may be epiphites that were not properly washed off, or endophytes not shared by any other host species.

 Metagenome assemblies likely do not fully represent all bacteria in the original plant samples.
 When approaching the least abundant scaffolds, scaffold length diminishes to less than 1Kb, indicating the lower abundance limit of assembly.